AvaniS372001/Prodigy_DS_03/README.md

 # Prodigy_DS_03

-### Suggested Commit Message for GitHub

-**Commit Title:** Implement Decision Tree Classifier for Bank Marketing Dataset

-**Commit Description:**
-- Loaded and preprocessed the bank marketing dataset with appropriate delimiter handling and one-hot encoding for categorical variables.
-- Split the data into training and testing sets, then trained a Decision Tree Classifier with a maximum depth of 5 to enhance visualization clarity.
-- Visualized the decision tree and evaluated model performance using accuracy scores, a classification report, and a confusion matrix.

----

-### Suggested Content for README File

 **Project Overview:**
 This project involves analyzing the bank marketing dataset to predict customer responses using a Decision Tree Classifier.
 The goal is to preprocess the data, train a model, and evaluate its performance.